bunnyshell/templates/.bunnyshell/templates/symfony-react-mysql/README.md

 #### Working with code from the container

 When working directly with the files from the container, you need to disable the synchronization of files, by adding the option `--sync-mode none` to the command.
-Usually, since you'll be using your IDE to connect to the container, you will also want to pass in ``--no-tty`, to disbale leaving an SSH terminal into the container.
+Usually, since you'll be using your IDE to connect to the container, you will also want to pass in `--no-tty`, to disable leaving an SSH terminal into the container, but this is optional and depends on your preferences.

 You need to provide the *remote path*: the path where code files are located within the container (you can find this out from the `Dockerfile`, it's in the `WORKDIR` statement); for the `symfony` application, it is `/var/www`.